Puppy, not yet spayed/neutered (generally under 6 months): $350

 The German Shepherd Dog is probably the most popular breed of dog in the world.
 But that does not mean that it is the right breed for everyone.
 Please make sure you really want to add a German Shepherd Dog to your family.
 Look into you heart and your life ahead of you.
 German Shepherds tend to bond strongly to a family and many rescue dogs need time to transition and heal emotionally.
 Please make sure you have the time and patience to make this long-term commitment.
 If you are not sure, please wait until your circumstances change.
 If you are sure, please continue with the next step of finding your next best friend.

-Next Step – Browse our dogs for adoption and fill out application
+Next Step – Fill out an application

 Third Step – Application Review

 Fifth Step- Adoption Agreement

-If everything goes well, BrightStar has the applicant sign an “Adoption Agreement” which contains terms that a client will abide by for ADOPTION and a date that the dog can be released.
-It also contains any medical procedures the dog requires and the agreement on when any procedures would be completed.
-This is a legal document that requires a notary signature, so please read the terms carefully and make sure you are comfortable abiding by them.
+If everything goes well, BrightStar has the applicant sign an Adoption Agreement which contains terms that a client will abide by for adoption.
+It also contains any medical care the dog requires.
+This is a legal document, so please read the terms carefully and make sure you are comfortable abiding by them.